vernak2539/babble.byvernacchia/_posts/2013-12-28-js-the-good-parts.markdown

 I'm not going to tell you.
 If you really want to know you should read the book.

-Basically, they include everything you're told not to do when first learning JS.
+Basically, they are some things that you already probably know you shouldn't be using.
+But if you are using them, be sure to use them sparingly.

 [1]: http://en.wikipedia.org/wiki/First-class_function